forresttindall/WiGLEUploader/README.md

 ## 🌐 API Integration

 WigleUploader integrates with the WiGLE API to upload wardriving files.
 You'll need a WiGLE account to use this application.
 [Register at WiGLE.net](https://wigle.net/register) if you don't have an account.

+## 🗺️ Heatmap Route Planner

+The Route Planner feature allows you to:
+- Visualize your wardriving data as an interactive heatmap
+- See where you've been and identify areas you haven't covered
+- Plan efficient routes for future wardriving sessions
+- Toggle between map views with a custom dark mode style
+- Use your current location to start planning from where you are

+## 📊 Image Stats Generator

+Create beautiful, shareable images with your wardriving statistics:
+- Total networks discovered
+- Breakdown by network type
+- Personalized with your WiGLE username
+- Perfect for social media sharing
+- Custom styling options

 ## 🤝 Contributing